bkanawati/job-finder/README.md

 ![enter image description here](https://github.com/bkanawati/job-finder/blob/master/Screen%20Shot%202018-11-04%20at%209.00.52%20AM.png?raw=true)
  -  Features:
- If clicked on the posting, it will directly to the job posting URL.
+ If clicked on the posting, it will direct you to the job posting URL.
  - Extra Feature:
  If a location or a position is not listed.
 A message "No Jobs found.." will be displayed.